-Registry Setting Name / Type Meaning

-AutoWakeDays The weekdays that the scheduled wake

-policy will apply (typically All or Mon-Fri).
-This

-REG_DWORD option may be extended by editing the ADM
+Registry Setting Name / Type Meaning AutoWakeDays The weekdays that the scheduled wake policy will apply (typically All or Mon-Fri).
+This REG_DWORD option may be extended by editing the ADM file.

-file.
 See appendix for further details.

-Sun=1, Mon=2, Tues=4Sat=64 etc

-e.g.

-62 (Monday-Fri)

-AutoWakeLocalTime The local time that the computer is

-scheduled to wake.
-Typically this value is set

-REG_SZ to be a few minutes before the user requires

-the computer.
-Remember that, depending on

-Time in hh:mm:ss format other power settings, the computer may

-(seconds are optional) shutdown or sleep if no activity occurs within

-the timeout period.

-e.g. '

-08:55 Policy is enabled by presence of both valid
+Sun=1, Mon=2, Tues=4Sat=64 etc e.g. 62 (Monday-Eri) AutoWakeDates I he days of the month that the scheduled action will apply.
+This works in combination to REG_SZ the weekdays specified and may be left empty if not required.
+CSV separated list of days of the month e.g. 1, 10 AutoWakeLocalTime The local time that the computer is scheduled to wake.
+Typically this value is set REG SZ to be a few minutes before the user requires the computer.
+Remember that, depending on Time in hh:mm:ss format other power settings the computer may (seconds are ontional) shutdown or sleep if no activity occurs within the timeout period 60 0.9.55 Policy is anabled by presence of both yolid 00.00 Folicy is enabled by presence of both valid

-AutoWakeDavs and AutoWakeLocalTime
+AutoWakeDays and AutoWakeLocalTime settings

-settings